No man is an island.

 Your stomach can’t digest food unless you eat it first.
 This is a causal or logical dependency.
 Without completion of one step, the next can’t be initiated in any way.

-Resource based dependencies are driven by constraints.
-As we have already discussed, if there are only a limited number of skilled professionals available to work on a project, there is often a need to proceed sequentially simply because there aren’t enough hands (or man power) to complete everything simultaneously.
+Resource-based dependencies are driven by constraints.
+As we have already discussed, if there are only a limited number of skilled professionals available to work on a project, there is often a need to proceed sequentially simply because there aren’t enough hands (or manpower) to complete everything simultaneously.
+Be sure to include workload reports and resource management in your next project management software.

 They can go ahead and do it immediately without bothering about the “settling and soaking”.
 But this is supposed to compromise the structure’s integrity.
 And so a preferential dependency springs up.

 A SF or Start to Finish dependency is tricky.
 It says that the successor task (let’s call it task B) can’t finish unless the predecessor task (let’s call it task A) has started.
-However once A is initiated, B can be closed any time.
+However, once A is initiated, B can be closed at any time.

 Start to Finish dependencies are common in Just in Time employee schedules where workers do not get set slots.
 They are asked to come to the office as and when projects crop up.